BEST GASTOWN RESTAURANTS | Vancouver’s oldest neighbourhood is a coveted foodie destination

 VANCOUVER FOODIE TOURS

-Tours run 7 days a week at 3:00 pm: Check out the Gastronomic Gastown Tour here.
+Tours run Thursdays through Mondays at 4:00 pm: Check out the Gastronomic Gastown Tour here.

 BAKERY | If you are on the hunt for baked goods, Purebread needs to be on your radar.
 With ridiculously delicious bread and desserts, this Whistler-born bakery has truly mastered both the sweet and the savoury.
 Just passing Purebread and smelling the freshly baked pastries wafting through the air is enough to be hooked.
 Once inside, you’ll notice their long counter piled high with brownies, cookies, scones, and nearly every delicious treat imaginable.